-Current Region: Hong Kong China (EN)
+Current Region: Spain (EN)

 Web stabilizers, pocket ventilation and machine geometry modifications eliminate runnability problems efficiently and are often required to ensure fluent paper making process in the press and dryer sections.
 These maintenance free solutions have a huge impact on drying and energy costs.